5 Ways to Improve Pediatric Patient Experience in Your Medical Clinic

 Imagine what all the equipment in your treatment room looks like to a child.
 Otoscopes, swabs, and sphygmomanometers are often scary for an adult let alone a child, so it’s no wonder children have some hesitancy too.

 Take a few minutes to introduce your young patients to the specific tools and technology you’ll be using for their appointment.
+Demonstrate it on yourself or on their parent first.
 Removing the unknown will help them to relax and make the process seem more normal.

-• Give your equipment “fun” names that helps lighten the mood prior to usage.
+• Give your equipment “fun” names that will help lighten the mood before use.

 • Allow your patients to ask questions about a particular tool or technology.